 Will the conventional take on Mitt Romney — that he aims to please everyone — take him to the convention in 2012 and on to the Republican presidential nomination?

 For now, the electorate is getting acquainted (and reacquainted) with the man who has seemingly been in the spotlight his whole life.

 Born in 1947, Willard "Mitt" Romney is the youngest child of George Romney — an automobile executive, three-term governor of Michigan, himself a Republican presidential candidate, and secretary of Housing and Urban Development in President Richard Nixon's first term.

-4) He once spoke out in favor of big box stores.
-When Romney was managing general partner of Bain Venture Capital, his company invested in Staples office supply stores.
+4. He once spoke out in favor of big-box stores.
+When Romney was managing general partner of Bain Capital, his company invested in Staples office supply stores.
 Romney told The New York Times that he saw the deep-discount chain as "a classic 'category killer' like Toys 'R' Us."